tnyim/jungletv-afdocs/introduction/README.md

 # Introduction

-Welcome to the official documentation for the **JungleTV Application Framework**!
+The **JungleTV Application Framework** enables the development and execution of third-party software extensions to [JungleTV](https://jungletv.live), a media sharing and "watch/listen together" website.
-Known as JungleTV AF for short, or even simply as JAF, it allows for the development and delivery of custom experiences within [JungleTV](https://jungletv.live), a media sharing and group media consumption website.
+It is known as JungleTV AF for short, or even simply as JAF.
 This page provides a broad introduction to the JungleTV AF and to how its documentation is organized.

 ## What is the JungleTV Application Framework?